-During fiscal 2013, we revised our Policy on Insider Trading to prohibit our directors, officers, business unit Presidents and certain other key employees from (i) pledging company securities, (ii) engaging in hedging or monetization transactions that allow the person to lock in the value of his security holdings, and (iii) purchasing securities on margin or holding securities in a margin account.
+Our Policy on Insider Trading prohibits our directors, officers, business unit Presidents and certain other key employees from (i) pledging company securities, (ii) engaging in hedging or monetization transactions that allow the person to lock in the value of his security holdings, and (iii) purchasing securities on margin or holding securities in a margin account.
 Because these types of activities could result in a sale of securities at a time when the director or employee has material, inside information, or could create a situation in which a director or employee owns securities without the full risks and rewards of ownership, our Board believes it prudent to prohibit our directors, officers and key employees from entering into these types of transactions.
-The one director who previously held Company shares in a margin account transferred such shares to a cash account prior to the effective date of the revision to our policy on insider trading, and all directors and officers have indicated they are in compliance with the policy as revised.
+All directors and officers have indicated they are in compliance with this policy.